 1963: One of the first instances of the term “folk rock” was used by Billboard magazine to label “Devil’s Waitin’” by The Glencoves, which the magazine described as “having a wide-open folk rock sound.”

-1965: The Beatles recorded “Michelle.”
+1965: The Beatles recorded “Michelle” for their sixth studio album, Rubber Soul.
 The song later won the Grammy Award for Song of the Year in 1967.

-1966: Jefferson Airplane recorded “Somebody to Love” at RCA’s studios in Hollywood, CA. The song had been written by singer Grace Slicks’ brother-in-law Darby Slick, while he and Grace had been members of their previous band, The Great Society.
+1966: Jefferson Airplane recorded “Somebody to Love” at RCA’s studios in Hollywood, California.
+The song had been written by singer Grace Slicks’ brother-in-law Darby Slick while he and Grace had been members of their previous band, The Great Society.

 1967: The Beatles completed filming for their television movie special Magical Mystery Tour, with sequences for George Harrison’s song “Blue Jay Way” shot at Sunny Heights and Ringo Starr’s house in Weybridge.

-1973: The Who’s double album Quadrophenia was released in America, later reaching #2 on the Billboard chart.
+1973: The Who’s double album Quadrophenia was released in America, where it later reached #2 on the Billboard pop chart.

 1977: During a concert at the Empire Pool in London, Elton John announced that he would not be touring anymore before playing “Sorry Seems to Be The Hardest Word.”
 It ended up being a short retirement, and two years later, he was back on the road.